mattverach/csv-datatools-py/README.md

 Output

     Console output showing the contents of each CSV file.
 The output is formatted to be readable, with headers aligned and separated from the data by a separator line.

+upload_data.sh

+This Bash script processes the input.csv file and distributes its contents into separate CSV files, using the splitter.py Python script.
+It then prompts the user to verify the files either manually or by running the verify.py Python script, and finally prompts the user to enter a target org to upload the files to.

+Here are the main steps performed by the script:

+    Check if the input.csv file exists in the current directory.
+If not, the script exits with an error message.
+    Process the input.csv file using splitter.py, which generates separate CSV files in the output directory.
+    Prompt the user to verify the files either manually or by running verify.py.
+    Prompt the user to enter a target org to upload the files to.
+If no input is provided, the script exits with a cancellation message.
+    Execute the Salesforce CLI command to upload the files to the specified org.

+Note that the user should have Salesforce CLI installed and authenticated to use this script.